oss-review-toolkit/ort/docs/getting-started.md

           dependencies:
           - id: "NPM::builtin-modules:1.1.1"
           - id: "NPM::contains-path:0.1.0"
-            # If an error occurred during the dependency analysis of this package there would be an additional "errors"
+            # If an issue occurred during the dependency analysis of this package there would be an additional "issues"
             # array.
 # ...
 # Detailed metadata about each package from the dependency trees.